1i8/Growtopia-Forwarder/README.md

 - after this configure the app itself:

-basically the code is an inefficient shitmess so just use Find+Replace on the whole solution(ctrl+H)
+basically the code is an awful shitmess so just use Find+Replace on the whole solution(ctrl+H)

 find: "http://trashserver69.duckdns.org/trash"